Is wood that plays, wooden instruments that make music;

 Is Francesco Geminiani’s band.

-Playwood is the original project of Francesco Geminiani, Italian tenor-saxophone player based in New York City.
+Playwood is the original project of Francesco Geminiani, Italian tenor-saxophone player and composer.
 This project takes its life from the stimulating experience in the American metropolis and the distinctive sounds and unique encounters that can happen only in New York.

 Playwood means wood that plays, and this sound so warm, natural and rich holds in itself the experience of Francesco Geminiani during these last years in New York.
 The repertoire is entirely constituted of original compositions that space from African influences to classical music tradition and impressionism, from Pop songs to improvised music, from the tradition to modern jazz.